Admiraldesvl/algebraic-number-theory-note/README.md

 If you are interested in reading it before it is officially released, please follow the following:

 1. Download the code using whatever way you want (download zip, clone, github desktop, etc).
-2. Open the folder (if you downloaded zip, you may need to extract the whole directory) and double-click `main.tex`.
-3. Compile it via `pdfLaTeX` using whatever LaTeX editor you use.
+2. Open the folder (if you have downloaded zip, you may need to extract all files) and open `main.tex` using whatever LaTeX editor you use.
 For the record, I'm using the latest version of TeXstudio.
+3. Compile it via `pdfLaTeX`.
+This is given by the book template so other compiling commands are not recommended.
 4. You cannot get pdf file in other ways because uploading binary files in a repository is not a good idea.

 If you are considering contributing to this project, distributing it, or whatever not about simply reading it, please consider the following: